bharadwaj-raju/WeatherDesk/README.md

  Snow:                | snow.jpg
  Cloudy:              | cloudy.jpg
  Other:               | normal.jpg

+ If using with --time or --time 3, add:
- Also add day- or night- or evening- in front of the file name if using with --time.
+ "day-", "night-" or "evening-" in front of filename.

+ If using with --time 4, add:
+ "morning-", "day-", "evening-" or "night-"

+ If using with --time 2, add:
+ "day-" or "night-"
 ```

 # Note for KDE users